TRAINERS

 Antoine has founded in 2013 Digifilm Corporation, a start-up offering an innovative solution for the long-term archival of film assets.
 He has recently founded Garageeks, a post-production service company based in France.

 Antoine has participated in ACE Producers , EAVE+ and INSIDE PICTURES, and he is a member of the EFA and the Cesars.
-Currently, he is the president of ACE Producers.
+He was the president of ACE Producers from 2018 to 2024.

 Neeltje van der Heijden, The Netherlands